qujia7/qujia7.github.io/_pages/about.md

 I am a final year PhD student in cosmology at the University of Cambridge working with Blake Sherwin.
 My research focuses on turning microwave data collected from telescopes into insights about the growth and evolution of our Universe.

+I am a member of the Simons Observatiory and the Atacama Cosmology Telescope.

 **About me**